astrojose/astrojose-web/content/blog/computer-science.md

 ---
-title: "Your computer science as a developer"
+title: "The brightside of CS to your software development skills"
 date: "2021-01-20 20:40:41"
-description: "power of understanding the basics"
+description: "Supercharging your dev game by understanding the fundamentals."
 published: true
 ---
 Due to advancement of computer technology, the concepts are too abstracted that it is difficult to understand the fundamental concepts.
 Current frameworks and tools are build in a way not knowing what's going on behind the scene is not a problem.